hanxinle/c-newbie/README.md

 2 do the exercise privided by the book C Programming A Modern Approach to print 7-sigments digital.

 3 As 2 does, print 7-sigments digital as the way the book mentioned.better edition.

+4 quiksort in C.(PS:I do find Data Struct is awesome)

+5 palindrome.Sovle the problem by sevral parts(functions).